traktuner/networkShareMounter/README.md

 ### How to configure the command line app

-The defaults domain for your [pre-built package](https://gitlab.rrze.fau.de/faumac/networkShareMounter/-/releases) is `de.uni-erlangen.rrze.networkShareMounter`.
+The defaults domain for our [pre-built package](https://gitlab.rrze.fau.de/faumac/networkShareMounter/-/releases) is `de.uni-erlangen.rrze.networkShareMounter`.
 If you want to distribute the plist with a configuration profile you have to do it with the payload `com.apple.ManagedClient.preferences` like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>